-King Squat Why we squat the way that we do; and why you should also article by Marty Gallagher
+King Squat Why we squat the way that we do; and why you should too article by Marty Gallagher at IRON COMPANY

-King Squat Why we squat the way that we do; and why you should also
+King Squat Why we squat the way that we do; and why you should too

 The once and future King of progressive resistance exercises: Why is the squat the King of all exercises?
 Let me count the ways…firstly, when it comes to building leg power, proper squats, upright squats, squats done with a perpendicular torso using nothing but quads to power ponderous poundage erect, was, is and forever shall be unsurpassable for infusing human legs with power, strength and size.
 The proper full squat stimulates more muscles than any other single progressive resistance exercise.
 The truthfulness of the last statement hinges on the defining of word "proper."
 Proper means deep and proper means all legs.